iJSPARK/iJSPARK.github.io/_posts/2021-11-04-circulardoublylinkedlist.md

 ---

-#### Check if list is empty
+#### Check list is empty
- The dummy node has front pointer and next pointer point to itself.
+ The dummy node has previous pointer and next pointer point to itself.

 Empty case
 1. `list->head->next == list->head`